ZhaoDanOnGitHub/test-1/README.md

 2. Msi scorring:

-   If you have paired tumor-normal sequence data, You can use -t and -n to specify the tumor and normal files, respectively:
+   If you have paired tumor-normal sequence data, you can use -t and -n to specify the tumor and normal files, respectively:
         msisensor msi -d microsatellites.list -n normal.bam -t tumor.bam -e bed.file -o output.prefix -l 1 -q 1 -b 2

    If you only have the tumor file, just use the -t option:
         msisensor msi -d microsatellites.list -t tumor.bam -e bed.file -o output.prefix -l 1 -q 1 -b 2

+   If you have maf file, you can use -P option:
+        msisensor msi -d microsatellites.list -P /Path/to/maf -o data_frame
+   ( /Path/to/maf: a file of the list of maf specimens, with each line being the absolute path to one sample.
+If you want to train model, being the absolute path should have microsatellite status.
+    Microsatellite status must be MSS/MSI-L/MSS-H. You can specify the gene length(/Mb) after microsatellite status, default 38.
+    If you want to test, each line just contain path and gene length.
+Path, microsatellite status and gene length are separated by sapce.
+    A File of the list of maf specimens as follow:
+    /home/sczhaod/TCGA/mutation_data/gdac.broadinstitute.org_COAD.Mutation_Packager_Oncotated_Calls.Level_3.2016012800.0.0/TCGA-A6-2672-01.hg19.oncotator.hugo_entrez_remapped.maf.txt MSI-H
+    /home/sczhaod/TCGA/mutation_data/gdac.broadinstitute.org_COAD.Mutation_Packager_Oncotated_Calls.Level_3.2016012800.0.0/TCGA-A6-2674-01.hg19.oncotator.hugo_entrez_remapped.maf.txt MSS
+    /home/sczhaod/TCGA/mutation_data/gdac.broadinstitute.org_COAD.Mutation_Packager_Oncotated_Calls.Level_3.2016012800.0.0/TCGA-A6-2676-01.hg19.oncotator.hugo_entrez_remapped.maf.txt MSI-H
+    /home/sczhaod/TCGA/mutation_data/gdac.broadinstitute.org_COAD.Mutation_Packager_Oncotated_Calls.Level_3.2016012800.0.0/TCGA-A6-2677-01.hg19.oncotator.hugo_entrez_remapped.maf.txt MSS
+    /home/sczhaod/TCGA/mutation_data/gdac.broadinstitute.org_COAD.Mutation_Packager_Oncotated_Calls.Level_3.2016012800.0.0/TCGA-A6-2678-01.hg19.oncotator.hugo_entrez_remapped.maf.txt MSS

+    You can refer to the format of the maf file in test.

+    After getting data_frame, you can use "python train.py" to train or "python test.py" to test )

    Note: normal and tumor bam index files are needed in the same directory as bam files